Temperature-sensitive mutant

+Mutations that result in differences in the activities of mutant proteins when the proteins are subjected to increases in temperatures, as compared to non-mutated proteins.

 Temperature-sensitive mutations are variants of genes that allow the organism to function normally at low temperatures but alter its function at higher temperatures.
 Cold-sensitive mutants are variants of genes that allow normal function of the organism at higher temperatures but altered function at low temperatures.

 Mechanism

 Most temperature-sensitive mutations affect proteins, and cause loss of protein function at the non-permissive temperature.
 The permissive temperature is one at which the protein typically can fold properly or remain properly folded.
 At higher temperatures, the protein is unstable and ceases to function properly.
 These mutations are usually recessive in diploid organisms.
 Temperature -sensitive mutations arrange a reversible mechanism and can reduce particular gene products at varying stages of growth, which is easily done by changing the temperature of growth.

 Permissive temperature

 The permissive temperature is the temperature at which a temperature-sensitive mutation gene product takes on a normal, functional phenotype.
 When a temperature-sensitive mutant is grown in a permissive condition, the mutant gene product behaves normally (meaning that the phenotype is not observed), even if there is a mutant allele present.
 This results in the survival of the cell or organism,as if it were a wild type strain.
 In contrast, the nonpermissive temperature or restrictive temperature is the temperature at which the mutant phenotype is observed.

 Temperature-sensitive mutations are usually missense mutations, which slightly modify the energy landscape of the protein folding.
 The mutant protein will function at the standard, permissive, low temperature.
 It will alternatively lack the function at a rather high, non-permissive temperature and display a hypomorphic (partial loss of gene function) at a middle, semi-permissive temperature.